-Passwords: As a first line of defense, set your computer so that a password must be entered before accessing your laptop or desktop.
+- Passwords: As a first line of defense, set your computer and smartphone so that a password must be entered to access.
 Strong passwords contain a minimum of 8 characters, including numbers, upper and lower case letters, and special characters.
-Likewise, create strong passwords for all email accounts and other online accounts, including Facebook and Twitter.
-Whatever combination you come up with, try not to fall into the trap of using the same password for all accounts.
+Likewise, create strong passwords for all email accounts and other online accounts, including personal bank/financial and social media accounts.
+Whatever combination you come up with, avoid using the same password for all accounts.
 Create different passwords for each log in, and keep password information in a secure place.

-Also, be aware that when you log in, your computer may be set to ask whether you would like to save your username and password information.
-As convenient as it can be to already have user information entered for a particular site, if you are at all concerned about a snooping spouse trying to gain access to your private accounts, click "no" when presented with this option.
+- Also, be aware that when you log in, you may be prompted to save your username and password information.
+As convenient as it can be to have user information stored for a particular site, if you are at all concerned about a snooping spouse gaining access to your private accounts, click "no" when presented with this option.

-Connecting to the Internet: A router takes information that arrives via the modem, deciphers it, and delivers it to your computer.
-Routers can be vulnerable to spyware attack as evidenced by a recent case in which all of the victim's web traffic was routed through servers controlled by the spyware, and thus all web activity was open to monitoring.
+- Connecting to the Internet: A router takes information that arrives via the modem, deciphers it, and delivers it to your computer.
+Routers can be vulnerable to spyware attack as evidenced by a recent case in which all of the victim's web traffic was routed through servers controlled by spyware, and thus all web activity was open to monitoring.
 To prevent this, use a quality router with industry standard firewall, rather than the one issued them by your internet service provider, and have it configured by a professional.

 - When You Are Away From Your Computer: Always log out when leaving the computer, even if you are just jumping up for a minute to answer the door.
 Physically protect your computer by keeping it in a secure area.
-If you are a laptop user, think about buying a travel case and bringing it with you when you leave the house.
+If you are a laptop or tablet user, buy a travel case and bring your device with you when you leave the house.

-Safe Smartphone Use: Do you have screen after screen of smartphone apps?
-Go through and delete any that you don't use, or ones that you don't remember adding.
+- Safe Smartphone Use: Is your smartphone filled with screen after screen of apps?
+Go through and delete any that you don't use or don't remember adding.
 You can also check your account to see recent apps installed.
 In today's high tech world, there are even smartphone spy apps that send GPS signals to drones, which then perform video and photo surveillance.
 To help thwart GPS stealth apps, consider disabling the "geo tag" or GPS option that pinpoints your exact location when using map apps or posting to Facebook, Instagram, and other social media sites.

-Use Common Sense: Remember, in this day and age, anyone can walk up to a computer and gain access to everything on it using tools and detailed instructions widely available on the Internet, even if you are very carefully and follow all the steps above.
+- Use Common Sense: Remember, in this day and age, anyone can walk up to a computer or smartphone and gain access to everything on it using tools and detailed instructions widely available on the Internet, even if you are very carefully and follow all the steps above.